cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 >  👉  If the current Cockroach Labs clock management guidance is followed, it is generally safe to reduce the maximum offset to 250 ms from its default value.
 This default can be explicitly overwritten with the *--max-offset* flag in the node start command.

-It is impossible to quantify or predict the exact performance impact as it depends entirely on the specific SQL workload and user driven concurrency.
+It is impossible to quantify or predict the exact performance impact as it depends on the specific SQL workload and user driven concurrency.
 The impact may range from non-measurable to dramatic.

 The worst-case scenario is when clocks are in fact well synchronized and the workload is concurrent with long-running transactions.
 This occurs when transactions are multi-statement, have long running selects with large scans and produce large result sets.